JoepVanlier/JSFX/README.md

 - Frequency domain mode (efficient)
 - Time domain mode (inefficient but allows feedback, note instability can occur!).
 - UI that visualizes the partials.
+- 5 note polyphony.
+- Round robin sample mode.
+In sampling mode, drag impulse samples onto one of the four pads and play with your samples.
+Enable sampling mode by setting the play-mode (leftmost knob) to the right.
+- Allow having the decay parameters respond to note release (bottom right).
+- Stereo spinning/vibrato effect (note that this effect is not very mono compatible).
+- Filter envelopes.
+- Presets.

 Samples: